cosc2336-ds-alg/assg06/README.md

 Perform the usual prerequisite steps before starting task 4.

-For task 4 you will create a constat time implementat of the Fibonacci computation.
+For task 4 you will create a constant time implementation of the Fibonacci computation.
 As before, you will create a function named `fibonacciConstant()` for this task that takes the same input parameter and returns the same result as the